Intercompany

 To add a new field to an existing Topic, follow these steps:

-1. Choose the πŸ”Ž icon, enter Topics (IDM), and select the related link.
+- Choose the π icon, enter Topics (IDM), and select the related link.

-4. Click on Included fields.
-Message Data Content (IDM) will open and you can add the field.
+- Click on Included fields.
+Message Data Content (IDM) will open.

-7. Add the field in the Subscription.
-Look here.
+- Add the field in the Subscription.
+See Updating a Subscription after changing the Topic.

 Learn how to setup Subscriptions, used for receiving data from other Business Central companies.

-After setting up the Topic, the next step is to create a Subscription for each Party in the receiving company/companies.
-You must create one Subscription per Party (sending company) you are receiving data from.
+After setting up the Topic, create a Subscription for each Party in the receiving company or companies.
+Each Subscription corresponds to a Party from which data is received.

-If you are setting up a Subscription in a multiple Business Central environment, using Azure Service Bus, you must run the Topic in the sending company before you are setting up the Subscription
+In a multiple Business Central environment using Azure Service Bus, run the Topic in the sending company before setting up the Subscription.

-1. Choose the πŸ”Ž icon, enter Subscriptions (IDM), and select the related link.
+- Select the π icon, enter Subscriptions (IDM), and select the related link.

-4. Review and adjust tables under Subscription Tables.
-Delete tables you do not wish to import.
+- Review and adjust tables under Subscription Tables.
+Delete tables that should not be imported.
 Re-add deleted tables if needed (limited to tables present in the Topic).

 Subscription Fields